tinkermaniac/Cybersecurity/Module1.md

-# Welcome to the Cybersecurity Mastery Course! 🛡️💻

-## Module 1: Introduction to Cybersecurity
+# Module 1: Introduction to Cybersecurity

 ### 1.1 Definition and Importance of Cybersecurity